List of school districts in North Carolina

 This is a list of school districts in North Carolina, including public charter schools.

 In North Carolina, most public school districts are organized at the county level, with a few organized at the municipal level.

+North Carolina does not have independent school district governments.
+Its school districts are dependent on counties and cities.
+Its technical and community colleges are also dependent on other layers of government.